Prince, Ontario

-One of the largest wind farms in Canada, the Prince Township Wind Farm, is centred in Prince Township.
+One of the largest wind farms in Canada, the Prince Township Wind Farm, is located in Prince Township.
 It provides enough electricity to serve 20,000 homes.
 The project is run by Brascan Power Wind.

 The township was named after John Prince, the first judge in the Algoma District.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Prince had a population of 975 living in 394 of its 462 total private dwellings, a change of from its 2016 population of 1010.
 With a land area of 84.98 km2, it had a population density of in 2021.